Marie-Joseph Angélique: Early life

 Angélique was born around 1705 in Madeira, a possession of Portugal in the Atlantic west of Morocco.

 At some point, she was enslaved by a Flemish man named Nichus Block or Nicolas Bleeker and brought to the New World.
-She worked as slave in New England then was sold in 1725 to François Poulin de Francheville, an important French businessman from Montreal.
+She worked as a slave in New England then was sold in 1725 to François Poulin de Francheville, an important French businessman from Montreal.
 After his death in 1733, Angelique belonged to his widow, Thérèse de Couagne (AKA Mme. de Francheville).
 Slaves in New England and New France primarily performed domestic service, since the economy was not based on large-scale plantations, unlike the southern part of what would become the United States.
-Angélique therefore was forced to work in the Francheville home in Montreal and occasionally performed forced labour on the family's small farm on the island of Montreal, which was primarily produced supplies for Francheville's trading expeditions.
+Angélique therefore was forced to work in the Francheville home in Montreal and occasionally performed forced labour on the family's small farm on the island of Montreal, which primarily produced supplies for Francheville's trading expeditions.

-Angélique had three children while in Montréal: a boy born in 1731 who lived only one month and twins in 1732, who both died within five months.
-The father listed in the baptismal records was Jacques César, a black enslaved man from Madagascar who was enslaved by Ignace Gamelin, a friend of Francheville.
+Angélique had three children while in Montreal: a boy born in 1731 who lived only one month and twins in 1732, who both died within five months.
+The father listed in the baptismal records was Jacques César, a Black man from Madagascar who was enslaved by Ignace Gamelin, a friend of Francheville.
 It is not known whether Angélique and César were lovers by choice or whether their enslavers forced them to have children (the children of enslaved people became themselves enslaved and the property of the mother's enslavers).

 In 1733, the year preceding the fire and her trial, Angélique was involved in a relationship with a white indentured servant, Claude Thibault, who was employed by the Franchevilles.
-Following the death of Francheville in November 1733, Mme Francheville was occupied with many transactions while operating her late husband's businesses and settling his estate.
-Early in 1734, being occupied with estate affairs in Trois-Rivières, Mme Francheville asked her brother-in-law Alexis Monière to keep both her slave and her indentured servant Claude Thibault for her until her return.
+Mme.
+Francheville was occupied with many transactions while operating her late husband's businesses following his death in November 1733, and in early 1734 was busy with estate affairs in Trois-Rivières.
+She asked her brother-in-law, Alexis Monière, to keep both Angélique and Claude Thibault for her until her return.